RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![talent](https://media.discordapp.net/attachments/887963616182145044/1185609987167359026/SkillIcon_1303_Passive.png?ex=65903c58&is=657dc758&hm=9dbeda488643a23fb2d85a9234a8cfa753ed974061f12c67284ef9aa255888c8&=&format=webp&quality=lossless&width=192&height=192){ align=left } Increases SPD for the team (excluding Ruan Mei).
 When allies Break an enemy target's Weakness, Ruan Mei deals to this enemy target Break DMG equal to a portion of her Ice Break DMG.

-    This trace is nice because it gives allies a free SPD boost.
-However, it does not increase SPD by very much, and it should not be relied on for SPD tuning.
-This trace shouldn't be prioritized over others.
+    This trace is nice to have, giving allies a free SPD boost.
+However, it does not increase SPD by very much, and it should not be relied on for SPD tuning, so it shouldn't be prioritized over others.

 === "A2: Candle Lights on Still Waters"